larsmbergvall/model-factories/README.md

 ### Factory Discovery

-Factory Discovery is a **completely optional feature**, which allows you to get a factory for a generic type, like this:
+Factory Discovery is an **optional (but recommended) feature**, which allows you to get a factory for a generic type, like this:

 ```csharp
 var postFactory = FactoryMap.FactoryFor<Post>();